Alexdalegend/MAMOC/content/post/NEUROEV/index.md

     return statistics.mean(fitnesses)

 ```
 However, after running NEAT in this setup for various hyperparameter settings and a total of 40+ hours of training time, the model would get consistently stuck in a lunging behaviour that gained 6-8 units of distance and then stood still, as demonstrated in the clip below.
 This behaviour meant that because the walker did not fall over **another, more promising, model that travels less than 106 units but falls over is considered worse (once the -100 penalty for falling over is applied) despite have more promising emergent walking behaviour**.
-This problem meant the fitness function is not incentivising walking behaviour well and had to be adapted to avoid the local minima.
+This problem meant the fitness function is not incentivising walking behaviour well and had to be adapted to avoid this local minima.
 {{< video library="true" src="NEUROEV/step_and_stop.mp4" controls="yes" >}}

 ### Rolling Window Approach
 In order to fix the aforementioned problem with the fitness function and a long ignored problem with slow training times I decided to implement a further constraint on the model to address both these issues.
-These issues were solved by what I deemed the 'rolling window' approach.
+These issues were solved by what I called the 'rolling window' approach.
 This approach gives the model a distance it must attain in a certain amount of time, penalising and ending the simulation run if the model does not attain these criterion.
 The process is outlined in Figure 5 below.
 {{< figure src="./NEUROEV/dark_flow.drawio.png" caption="Flow Chart of Rolling Window Approach" numbered="true"  theme="dark">}}
 The rolling window approach improves the training process in the following ways:
 - The adaptation to the loss function terminates any model that doesnt make it through the next window thereby improving performance (this caused time per generation to go from 20s to 1.2s in my training).